PetalLifeStyle/petallifestyle/content/posts/10-interactive-websites-that-will-blow-your-mind-you’ll-wish-you-found-these-sooner/index.md

 Draw with elements like fire, water, lava, and plants — and watch how they interact in real-time.
 It’s like a digital sandbox with physics.
 Great for science nerds, artists, or anyone who wants to chill out.

+If calming visuals help you relax, you might also enjoy [these calming desk gadgets](https://petallifestyle.pages.dev/posts/adorable-gadgets-for-stress-relief-during-study-breaks/) that make your desk feel more peaceful.
 ---

 # 11. [Optical Illusions Game](https://michaelbach.de/ot/)